Agnez Mo: Artistry

 Her songs can be classified as pop.
 She has stated that Aretha Franklin, Madonna, and Michael Jackson have influenced her music.
 Mo also drew inspirations from Britney Spears, Christina Aguilera, Pink, Brandy Norwood, Mariah Carey, Janet Jackson, Justin Timberlake, Nelly Furtado, Rihanna, Beyonce, Alicia Keys, Aaliyah, Lauryn Hill, and TLC.
 In addition to her singing skills, Mo is also known as excellent dancer and actress.
 She is the only Indonesian soloist with a personal dance group, known as Nezindahood.
 They auditioned during the development of her first album in 2003.
 She has also written some of her songs and produced her own music videos.
 She has been described as a perfectionist with a variety of talents by music critics.

 Throughout her career, Mo has often been deemed controversial in Indonesia.
 When she was a teenager, her frequent comments about her goal to break into the international market was viewed by some as a pompous proclamation.
 In 2010, however, she began working on a debut English studio album.
-Her slogan "Dream, Believe, and Make it Happen" was used in a 2011 cultural conference to inspire young people organized by the US Embassy in Jakarta.
+Her slogan "Dream, Believe, and Make it Happen" was used in a 2011 cultural conference to inspire young people organised by the US Embassy in Jakarta.

 Awards and nominations

 Mo is the most-awarded Indonesian singer, whose domestic awards include 18 Anugerah Musik Indonesia, 8 Panasonic Awards, 5 Nickelodeon Indonesia Kids' Choice Awards, and 4 MTV Indonesia Awards.
 She has also received international awards, including 1 Anugerah Planet Muzik, 3 Asia Song Festival.
-For her contribution and support to Indonesian music, Mo was honored the 2011 Nugraha Bhakti Musik Indonesia (NBMI) award from The Minister of Culture and Tourism, and Association of Indonesian Singers, Songwriters And Music Record Producers.
+For her contribution and support to Indonesian music, Mo was honoured the 2011 Nugraha Bhakti Musik Indonesia (NBMI) award from The Minister of Culture and Tourism, and Association of Indonesian Singers, Songwriters And Music Record Producers.
 In 2020, Mo was listed as one of the 10 highlighted figures on Forbes Asias 100 Digital Stars: Asia-Pacific's Most Influential Celebrities on Social Media.